 The next step in creating your tastiest pizza ever is adding the sauce.
 Many beginners will slather on the tomato sauce, thinking that more is better, but unfortunately, too much can ruin the crust.
 Pizza sauce is moisture-rich; if it is too thick, it will keep the crust from cooking evenly and leave you with a soggy pizza.

 Pro Tip: Use just enough pizza sauce to cover the dough without adding too much, so you do not risk a weak, soggy crust.
 If you prefer extra sauce, use a thicker crust or sprinkle some cheese on the crust before adding sauce for a moisture barrier.

 The next step in adding pizza ingredients the correct way is the cheese.
 Cheese lovers may want to pile on extra, but too much cheese can result in a greasy and soggy pizza.
-So instead, spread the cheese evenly on top of the sauce, preferably using a low-moisture cheese, like mozzarella.
+So instead, spread the cheese evenly on top of the sauce, preferably using a low-moisture cheese, like mozzarella cheese.

 Pro Tip: If you want to use multiple types of cheese, remember to place the drier cheeses on the bottom and the moisture-rich cheeses on top so they will not create a soft, weak crust.

 Vegetables will cook best when you add them on top of the cheese.
 This ingredient will need more heat than sauce or cheese to cook thoroughly.
 Ensure that all veggies, like your bell pepper red onion or sliced tomatoes, are cut the same so they will cook evenly and space them out around the crust.

 When it comes to peppers, according to Mississippi State go with a red pepper if you’re looking for more of a sweet flavor.
 Green peppers tend to be a bit on the bitter side.

 Not my thing, but you could add black olives at this stage as well.